siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 005 Divergence-Free Flow.md

 gain or loss of stored energy is still tracked by the regional accounting of chapter 4.
 What is added here is the shape of the process as a whole.

-Locally, the picture is circulation: flow bends, turns, and passes through without terminating.
+Locally, the picture is circulation.
+Circulation lines are closed.
 That is the spatial structure we now need to preserve.

 Divergence-free language is therefore not the origin of anything.
 It is the mathematical encoding of a prior physical fact: source-free flow has no